monkj24/pands-project/README.md

 The IDE helps write, run, and debug the code.
 The code loads data, calculates, and creates plots and diagrams.
 Code in Python can:
-- Calculate the means, standard deviation, and median from the loaded data.
+- Calculate the loaded data's means, standard deviation, and median.
 - Analyse data from libraries: pandas, numpy, seaborn, matplotlib
 - Create machine learning model: scikit-learn
 - Controls files and folders by creating automated scripts